Moini/inkpacking/README.md

 ## Installation:

-Copy the files realscale.py and realscale.inx into the directory indicated in Edit -> Preferences -> System: User extensions
+Copy the files inkpacking.py and inkpacking.inx into the directory indicated in Edit -> Preferences -> System: User extensions

 ## Usage: